 Your physiotherapist will discuss the various treatment options with time goals for your recovery.

 Treatment is usually given after the initial assessment in your first appointment.
 Your physio will discuss how many sessions you should require thereafter and what you need to do in order to aid your recovery.
+It is important to continue with the physiotherapist until you have returned to your sport / life goals to reduce the risk of re-injury.

 - Manual therapy